-The Polygraph Museum is the home of the largest collection
+The Polygraph Museum is the home of the largest

+back to 1930.
 We offer this web site for your education and enjoyment.

 The Polygraph Museum is a non-profit organization that was begun